mtsmn/IoT/getting_started/getting-started-iot-nodered.md

     3. Click the Debug tab to see messages.
   8. In the {{site.data.keyword.iot_short_notm}} Device Information page, verify that you see data points from the device in the Sensor Information section.

-## Step 4: Create cards in {{site.data.keyword.iot_short_notm}} to show live data
-{: #createcards}
-Create a board and cards to display device data in the {{site.data.keyword.iot_short_notm}} dashboard.
-For more information about boards and cards, see [Visualizing real-time data by using boards and cards](https://console.ng.bluemix.net/docs/services/IoT/data_visualization.html).

-1. Create a board
-  1. Open the {{site.data.keyword.iot_short_notm}} dashboard.
-  **Tip:** If the {{site.data.keyword.iot_short_notm}} dashboard is not already open in another tab, return to your {{site.data.keyword.Bluemix_notm}} dashboard, click the name of your {{site.data.keyword.iot_short_notm}} instance, and then click **Launch Dashboard**.
-  2. Create a board to contain the cards for your simulated devices.
-    1. If the All Boards, page is not already displayed, select **Boards** from the {{site.data.keyword.iot_short_notm}} dashboard main menu, and then click **Create New Board**.
-    2. Enter a name for the board (for example `Home Environment`) and click **Next**.
-    3. On the next page, click **Submit**.
-  3. Click the board that you just created to open it.
-2. Create a card to display temperature
-  1. Click **Add New Card**, and then select the **Line chart** card type from the Devices section.
-  2. Select your device from the devices list, then click **Next**.
-  3. Click **Connect new data set**.
-  4. In the Create Value Card page, select or enter the following values and click **Next**.
-    - Event: update
-    - Property: temp
-    - Name: Temperature
-    - Type: Float
-    - Unit: °C
-    - Precision: 2
-    - Min: 0
-    - Max: 50
-  5. In the Card Preview page, select **L** for the line chart size, and click **Next**.
-  6. In the Card Information page, change the name of the card to **Temperature** and click **Submit**.
-The temperature card appears on the dashboard and includes a line chart of the live temperature data.
-3. Create a card to display humidity
-  1. Click **Add New Card**, and then select the **Gauge** card type from the Devices section.
-  2. Select your device from the list, then click **Next**.
-  3. Click **Connect new data set**.
-  4. In the Create Value Card page, select or enter the following values and click **Next**.
-  Event: update
-     - Property: humidity
-     - Name: Humidity
-     - Type: Float
-     - Unit: %
-     - Precision: 1
-     - Min: 10
-     - Max: 95
-  5. In the Card Preview page, select **M** for the gauge size, and click **Next**.
-  6. In the Card Information page, change the name of the card to **Humidity** and click **Submit**.
-The humidity card appears on the dashboard and includes a gauge that shows the live humidity data.

 <!-- 4.
 Create a card to display location
   1. Click **Add New Card**, and then select the **Value** card type, which is located in the Devices section.
   2. Select your device from the list, then click **Next**.